-- This data will be available to students of these institutions for them to grade the profiles.
+This data will be available to former and current students of these institutions so that they can grade the profiles.

 The students say they have already started sourcing for the information and plan to launch the application in Nairobi in June.

 Mr Audi estimates the total cost of the project will be more than Sh600,000 with most of the expenses accruing from sourcing the content.